logzio/documentation/docs/user-guide/data-hub/drop-fiters.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Drop filters
+# Drop Filters

 Drop filters offer a great way to filter out logs from an account to help manage your account volume and lower costs.